Renewable Energy Expansion under Taxes and Subsidies: A Transmission Operator's Perspective: Numerical experiments: Illustrative example

 Let us consider the case of a \euro1B GEB for each GenCo and compare the differences in optimal investment and generation portfolios when increasing TEB from \euro25M to \euro50M in a perfectly competitive market.
 The detailed analysis for this particular example is presented in Figure \ref{fig: illustrative_case_transm_diff_1}.
 The arrow in the figure indicates the direction of the power flow.
 The number with the sign ``+'' next to it on the left represents the capacity added to the transmission line (in MW).
 And the number without a sign indicates the total amount of energy transmitted during all time periods through this line (in MWh).
 The right frame of Figure \ref{fig: illustrative_case_transm_diff_1} demonstrates the relative change in the output factors' values in relation to the values presented on the left.
 As one can notice, doubling the TEB from \euro25M to \euro50M is followed by an increase of 100\% in capacity and 99.92\% in the flow through the line connecting node 2 (with the highest VRE availability) and node 3 (with the highest demand profile).
 This transmission capacity expansion motivates GenCos to invest in more VRE generation at node 2, increasing the VRE generation by 19.37\% while reducing the conventional generation at node 3 by 11.88\%.
 Ultimately, this new configuration leads to the decrease of GenCos' costs by 3.20\% without any decrease in total generation levels.
 The latter phenomenon, in turn, leads to an increase in the profit by 4.20\% and, hence, the increase in the total welfare as well.
 This illustrates that, even in this stylised example, the model is capable of capturing the key features of the problem regarding the availability of system connectivity and its effect on Gencos' motivation to expand their VRE generation.

-\subsubsection{VRE generation incentives}
+\subsection{VRE generation incentives}

-We continue our sensitivity analysis by varying the VRE generation-capacity subsidies.
+Next, the VRE generation-capacity subsidies are varied.
 Similarly to the previous subsection, we consider the values of the remaining parameters to be fixed.
 In particular, we assume the carbon tax to remain at 0 \euro \ / MWh, the TEB at \euro10M while considering the GEB values as defined in Table \ref{tab: illustrative_case_input_parameters} but excluding the case where both GenCos have \euro1M GEB, due to the similarities in optimal decisions values with the case in which they have the same budget set to \euro10M.

 Figures \ref{fig: illustrative_case_subsidy_central} and \ref{fig: illustrative_case_subsidy_perfect} summarise the values of the output factors considering different levels of VRE generation capacity subsidies for the centralised planner and perfectly competitive market, respectively.